 - Opening pressure: 70 to 180 mm of water

 Normal value ranges may vary slightly among different laboratories.
 Talk to your provider about the meaning of your specific test results.

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.

 An abnormal CSF analysis result may be due to many different causes, including:

-Encephalitis(such as West Nile and Eastern Equine) Hepatic encephalopathy
+Encephalitis(such as Herpes simplex, West Nile, and Eastern Equine Encephalitis virus) Hepatic encephalopathy